Personal Bankruptcy in Singapore

 - Filing Fees of $60 for the bankruptcy application, $1 per page for the affidavit, $5 for the statement of affairs.

-Why Must You Pay a Deposit to Both the Official Assignee and the Private Trustee in Bankruptcy (PTIB) for Administering a Bankrupt’s Estate?
+Why Must You Pay a Deposit to Both the Official Assignee and the Private Trustee in Bankruptcy (PTIB)?

 There is no overlap between the responsibilities of the Official Assignee (OA) and the Private Trustee in Bankruptcy (PTIB).